 Using homemade products is a cheap way to remove rust from metals but may not be suitable if you have many rusted metal parts to clean.
 If you have sensitive hands, you may also have to wear gloves when restoring rusted metal, as the mix can cause your hands to dry and peel.

 Using commercial rust removers

 An easier way to restore rusted metals is by using commercial rust removers.
 You can find these for sale in any local hardware store or purchase them from reputable sellers online.
-These rust removers are often made for commercial use, so they would have stronger rust removing capabilities.
+These rust removers are often made for commercial use to have stronger rust-removing capabilities.

-Alternatively, you may also consider a variety of rust prevention tips for your metal parts.
-Metal parts that are often exposed to sun and rain are more vulnerable to rust, so you should apply protecting agents that help deter rust.
-Metal materials like aluminum are also less vulnerable to rust, making them a great material for a variety of uses.
+Alternatively, you may consider various rust-prevention tips for your metal parts.
+Metal parts often exposed to sun and rain are more vulnerable to rust, so you should apply to protect agents that help deter rust.
+Metal materials like aluminum are also less susceptible to rust, making them excellent materials for various uses.

-If you have large units of rusted metal to recycle, it’s recommended to first contact the scrap recycler to evaluate whether they can recycle your material.
-This could save you on pick-up or drop-off costs and make it easier for you to decide what’s your next best step on dealing with your rusted metal parts and pieces.
+If you have large units of rusted metal to recycle, you should first contact the scrap recycler to evaluate whether they can recycle your material.
+This could save pick-up or drop-off costs and make it easier to decide your next best step in dealing with your rusted metal parts and pieces.